 The Disciplinary Committee comprises three members, one from ASM and two independent external practitioners familiar with disciplinary proceedings.
 They will serve a term of three years from the time of appointment.

-Committee members for the term October 2019 to September 2022 are:
+Discipline Committee members for the term October 2022 to June 2024 are:

-Mr Tang Chee Charn (Chairman) / Alternate Mr Christopher Tang (ASM)
+Mr. Tang Chee Charn (Chairman) / Alternate Mr. Eric Tan, Vice President (ASM)

 Accreditation Fee for Accreditation Strata Firm